uplink-systems/powershell-modules/UplinkSystems.Terraform/README.md

 ### Description

 The module **UplinkSystems.Terraform** provides PowerShell functions to manage Terraform projects from PowerShell scripts where no DevOps pipelining is available for automation.
-To achieve this goal the module contains the following exported functions that can be used with its parameters to automate Terraform project commands:
+To achieve this goal the module contains the following public functions that can be used with its parameters to automate Terraform project commands:

 * <code>Install-TerraformApplication</code>
 * <code>Invoke-TerraformApply</code>